awsdocs/amazon-workmail-administration-guide/doc_source/remove_organization.md

 1. On the **Organizations** screen, in the list of organizations, select the organization to remove and choose **Remove**\.

-1. In the **Remove organization** dialog box, enter the name of the organization and choose **Remove**\.
+1. For **Remove organization**, enter the name of the organization, and then choose whether to keep the existing user directory or delete it\.

+1. Choose **Remove** to save these changes\.

 **Note**
-Deleting your organization does not automatically delete the user directory\.
+If you didn't provide your own directory for Amazon WorkMail, then we created one for you\.
+If you keep this existing directory when you remove the organization, you will be charged for it unless it is being used by Amazon WorkMail, Amazon WorkDocs, or Amazon WorkSpaces\.
+For pricing information, see [Other Directory Types Pricing](https://aws.amazon.com/directoryservice/other-directories-pricing/)\.
 To delete the directory, it cannot have any other AWS applications enabled\.
 For more information, see [Deleting a Simple AD Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/cloud_delete.html) or [Deleting an AD Connector Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/connect_delete.html) in the *AWS Directory Service Administration Guide*\.
-If your directory is no longer used by Amazon WorkMail, Amazon WorkDocs, or Amazon WorkSpaces, you will be charged for this directory\.